L-g00438909/my_work/README.md

 </p>

 When separated based on species and sex, the correlation coefficient value was lower for penguins except Chinstrap males which gave a slightly higher correlation value of 0.66.
 Although the relationship is weaker between the variables a linear positive relationship is still seen.

-## Discussion:
+**Discussion**

 The result shows that is a strong positive correlation between body mass and flipper length.
 The stronger correlation coefficient observed when not separated based on sex or species could suggest a more consistent or stronger relationship between flipper length and body mass when considering all data points regardless of species or sex.
 Lower correlation coefficients could be due to outliers, smaller sample sizes or variation within the subsets.
 Body mass naturally varies among individuals in a population due to genetics, diet, environment etc. From Dr. Gormens research the Adelie penguins foraging niche may have been affected more than Gentoo or Chinstrap penguins in the year with lower sea ice concentrations as they are sea ice obligate.
 Analysing all data points together increases the sample size and may give a more accurate estimate of the overall relationship.

+While the penguins each have specific features that can identify their species, determining the gender of the penguin requires genetic testing via blood samples.
+Measurements such as bill and flipper lengths would be less time consuming with lesser costs associated.